apredeus/multi-bacpipe/README.md

 ```
 Each feature can belong to one of the three categories: 1) ncRNA; 2) CDS; 3) misc.
 Categories differ in their downstream processing - e.g. ncRNAs overlapping CDS on the same strand are allowed, while a shorter CDS will be removed.
 "Misc" category is useful for pseudogenes, selenocysteine-coding genes, etc.

+## GFF file processing
+There is an impressive variety of GFF files that can be downloaded from GenBank or RefSeq.
+In order to make the analysis more robust, GFF files of each reference strain (or the study strain in case of `--simple` workflow) is pre-processed.
+However, pre-processing is done differently for `--multi` and `--simple` workflows.

+### Simple workflow
+In simple workflow, all features with defined `locus_tag` are preserved.
+Additionally, all non-rRNA/tRNA features are given a surrogate locus tag as well.
+A new GFF file is generated in which each feature is listed as a `gene` for `featureCounts` quantification.

+### Multi workflow
+In multi workflow, only protein-coding and pseudogene features that have a defined `locus_tag` are used.
+Pseudogenes are converted to a smaller CDS using the longest annotated ORF.
+Resulting features are used to generate protein ortholog table using `Roary`.

 ## One-command RNA-seq processing
 After all the references are successfully created and placed appropriately, run